intarchboard/workshop-aid/draft-iab-aid-workshop.md

 ## Observations on affiliation and industry control

+Discussions about the analysis of IETF data shows that affiliation dynamics are hard to capture, due to the specifics of how the data is entered but also because of larger social dynamics.

-Discussions about the analysis of IETF data shows that affiliation is hard to narrow down.
-In part because affiliation is an open text field, which causes people to write their affiliation down in different ways (capitilization, space, word seperation, etc).
+On the side of IETF data capture, affiliation is an open text field, which causes people to write their affiliation down in different ways (capitilization, space, word seperation, etc).

-Furthermore there is the issue of mergers and acquisitions and subsidiary companies.
-There is no authorotative exogenous source of variation for affiliation changes so hand-collected and curated data is used to analyze changes in affiliation over time.
-Whereas this is imperfect, conclusions can be drawn from the data, such as that in case of a merger or acquisition where a small organizations joins a large organization, this results in a statistically significant  increase in liklihood of an individual being put in a working group chair position [BaronKanevskaia](https://www.iab.org/wp-content/IAB-uploads/2021/11/Baron.pdf)

 A common data format could contribute to analyses that compare SDO performance and behavior of actors inside and across standards bodies.
 To help this a draft data model has been developed during the workshop which can found under [Annex A].

+Furthermore, there is the issue of mergers and acquisitions and subsidiary companies.
+There is no authorotative exogenous source of variation for affiliation changes, so hand-collected and curated data is used to analyze changes in affiliation over time.
+While this approach is imperfect, conclusions can be drawn from the data.
+For example, in the case of mergers or acquisition where a small organizations joins a large organization, this results in a statistically significant increase in liklihood of an individual being put in a working group chair position [BaronKanevskaia](https://www.iab.org/wp-content/IAB-uploads/2021/11/Baron.pdf)

 ## Community and diversity

+The discussion on community and diversity spanned from methods that draw from novel text mining, time series clustering, graph mining and psycholinguistic approaches to understand the consensus mechanism to more speculative approaches about what it would take to build a feminist Internet.
+The discussion also covered the data needed to measure who is in the community and how diverse it is.

+The discussion highlighted that part of the challenge is defining what diversity means, how to measure it, or as one participant highlighted to define “who the average IETF is”.
+The question was also raised what to do about missing data or non-participating or underrepresented communities, like women, individuals from the African continent and network operators.
+In terms of how IETF data is structured, various researchers mentioned that it is hard track conversations as mail threads, split, merge and change.
+The ICANN-at-large model came up as an example of how to involve relevant stakeholders in the IETF that are currently not present.
+Vice versa, it is also interesting for outside communities (especially policy makers) to get a sense of who the IETF community is and keep them updated.

+The human element of the community and diversity was stressed, in order to understand its diversity it is important to talk to people (beyond text analysis) and to ensure diversity individual participants must make an effort to, as one participant recounted, tell them their participation is valuable.

 ## Publications, process, and decision-making